rebeccabernie/Neo4j-TimetablingSystem/DesignDocument.md

 ## Data To Be Stored

 Most timetables, regardless of what college/institute they relate to, contain the same information - times, days, subjects and rooms.
-I used GMIT's own timetabling website to see what basic data needed to be stored and came to the conclusion that
+After extracting the data as explained above, I came to the conclusion that the following would be stored as nodes:

+- Year Group (BSc Software Development Y3): Used for lectures that all groups share
+- Class Groups: Used for individual group practicals
+- Modules
+- Days of the Week
+- Lecturers
+- Rooms

+Time Slots, Duration and Type (Lecture or Practical) are also contained in the database, but not as nodes.

 ## Structure

-The best way to approach creating this database, in my opinion, was to take the main components of a timetable and set them as nodes.
-Lecturers, rooms, modules, class groups and days of the week can all be searched as nodes in the database - in my own experience, nodes are somewhat easier to search for than properties on relationships.
+As mentioned above, I decided to set the main components of the database as nodes.
+The more experience I gained with Neo4j, the more I felt that nodes were a lot easier search for than, for example, relationships.

+Modules tie everything together in any timetable, so it made sense to have them act as a link between different nodes in this database.
+Lecturers relate to Modules, which in turn relate to rooms and student groups - meaning a lecturer can easily find out what module they have with what student group and in what room.
+Similarly, student groups can easily find out what module they have in what room and with what lecturer.

+When dealing with lectures and how to differentiate them from practicals when searching, I decided to use the Year Group node to represent the year as a whole.
+The entire year group has the same lectures, but not necessarily the same lab groups.
+I had considered simply tying all lab groups to a lecture, but felt that it made the database more cluttered and slightly less searchable.
+By tying the year group to lectures, you can easily search for *just* lectures or *just* practicals.

+I had considered storing time slots as nodes, but felt this would have made things too complicated due to the amount of time slots as well as timeslots overlapping every day.

 ## Relationship Logic